 Adult-onset (type 2) diabetes is becoming more common as obesity increases in the U.S. A number of studies report a 30-35% reduction in risk for diabetes among moderate drinkers.

 Weight is a very important factor in type 2 diabetes.
-A study of over 70,000 nurses over a period of eight years found that drinkers weighed less on average than abstainers, after adjusting for lifestyle factors such as diet an exercise.
-Those who consumed an average of one-half to one drink per day weighed the *least.*
+A study of over 70,000 nurses over a period of eight years found that drinkers weighed less on average than abstainers.
+That was after adjusting for lifestyle factors such as diet an exercise.
+Those who consumed an average of one-half to one drink per day weighed the least.